Mockova/help/groups/create-group/index.rst

 Create a Pages Group
 ====================

-Groups come in handy when have rules you want to apply to a specific set of pages, which may be different from your main project pages.
+Groups come in handy when you have rules you want to apply to a specific set of pages, which may be different from your main project pages.

 1. Click on the project you’d like to view or select.